10 Questions to Ask in an Interview

 What are the day-to-day responsibilities of this position?

-One of the best questions you could ask on an interview if it hasn’t been answered yet.
-Asking about day-to-day responsibilities will help you understand if the position would be a good fit for you.
-For example, if you are not the best at your communication skills and the position requires you to cold call all day, this may not be the best position for you.
+One of the most valuable questions you can ask in an interview, if it hasn’t already been addressed, is about the day-to-day responsibilities of the role.
+This gives you a clearer picture of what the job truly involves and whether it’s a good fit for your skills and preferences.
+For example, if you struggle with communication and the role requires constant cold calling, you’ll know upfront that it may not be the right position for you.

 Can you describe the working culture of the company?